 Britons killed in the war, the economy was in tatters, but Hawtrey's plan would crush it further with a radical adjustment of wages and prices, deemed necessary to stabilise currency values, trade flows, and restore the gold standard, which had been suspended or abandoned by most countries during the war.
-The gold standard, administered from the City of London, fixed the value of currencies to the price of gold, restricting the money supply and the ability of governments to issue credit.
+The gold standard, administered from the City of London, fixed the value of currencies to the price of gold, restricting the money supplies and the price of gold, restricting the money supplies and the price of gold.